billbreit/BitWiseApps/readme.txt

-README.txt for Bill Breitmayer's BitWiseApps, a GitHub project to return old-time binary logic applications back into the mainstream.
+README.txt for Bill Breitmayer's BitWiseApps, a GitHub project to bring back old-time binary logic applications into the mainstream.

 My focal areas are:

-- Binary Logic Applications, in this incarnation basically mapping into lists using integer index slot representations and using bitwise operations ( such as AND &, OR |, XOR ^, NOT ~ ) for super-fast queries.
+- Binary Logic Applications, in this incarnation basically mapping into lists using integer index-slot representations and using bitwise operations ( such as AND &, OR |, XOR ^, NOT ~ ) for super-fast queries.

 - Cross-Python libraries, including core Python and micropython, and